Jblancs/courses/courses/react-native-basics/notes.md

 ### Lists

 If you need to render a list of elements, should not use map in react native due to performance issues.
 Use **FlatList or SectionList**.
 React Native will render every item on screen and re-render all of them regardless of whether data is changed.
+Lists have built in scroll.
+Only use ScrollView if list is not used.

 - FlatList - Takes 3 props: